Google Cloud Identity

 2. You have an instance group that you want to load balance.
 You want the load balancer to terminate the client SSL session.
 The instance group is used to serve a public web application over HTTPS.
 You want to follow Google-recommended practices.
 What should you do?

-2. Configure an internal TCP load balancer.
+2. Configure an internal passthrough Network Load Balancer.

 3. Your development team has asked you to set up load balancer with SSL termination.
 The website would be using HTTPS protocol.
 Which load balancer should you use?